Aminocd/slate/source/index.html.md

-created-at | The time and date when the currency was created updated-at | The time and date when the currency was last updated get-icon-url | The URL at which the currency icon picture can be found number-of-reviews | The number of store reviews created for the store average-score | The average score of the store reviews, out of 10
+created-at | The time and date when the currency was created updated-at | The time and date when the currency was last updated get-icon-url | The URL at which the currency icon picture can be found number-of-reviews | The number of store reviews created for all stores associated with the currency average-score | The average score of the store reviews, out of 5

 ## List a User's Currencies